28 Best Things to do in Salt Spring Island, BC

 The Fritz Cinema is the cutest old-school movie theatre.
 See what is playing and go on a date night!
 They serve all the best snacks, like fresh buttered popcorn, gummies, chocolates and soda pop.
 See what's on.

-18. Have a picnic at Ruckle Provincial Park
+18. Enjoy a picnic at Ruckle Provincial Park

 19. Relax at Madrona Beach and go for a swim in the ocean